kwur/new-kwur-site/_posts/2010-12-27-some-2010-favorites.md

   </p>

   <p>
-    <strong>Thee Oh Sees &#8211; Warm Slime LP [In The Red] </strong>&<strong> Quadrospazzed '09 12" [Castle Face]</strong>
+    <strong>Thee Oh Sees – Warm Slime LP [In The Red] </strong>&<strong> Quadrospazzed '09 12" [Castle Face]</strong>
   </p>

   <p>
     What would a list be without Thee Oh Sees?
 I liked "Warm Slime," especially the 10+ minute Side A, which quickly became my summer jam.
-But to me, it was just not as strong as the back-to-back greatness of "The Master's Bedroom&#8230;" and "Help" LPs.
-But I'll take any Oh Sees I can get and luckily these guys and girl work fast&nbsp; &#8212; there is a new album slated for a spring release on In The Red records.
+But to me, it was just not as strong as the back-to-back greatness of "The Master's Bedroom…" and "Help" LPs.
+But I'll take any Oh Sees I can get and luckily these guys and girl work fast  — there is a new album slated for a spring release on In The Red records.
   </p>

   <p>